Is there ever a right time to get on the front foot and challenge your competitors by name?

 - They position themselves as the ones to whom the baton should be passed – the next generation brand that deserves to take over from the old ways of doing things.

-Interestingly, Motorola have combined approaches 1 and 3.
-Their pitch essentially is that consumers are no longer getting the phones they deserve when they upgrade and that, for this upgrade cycle at least, consumers should advocate for greater change by switching.
+Interestingly, Motorola combined approaches 1 and 3.
+Their pitch essentially was that consumers were no longer getting the phones they deserved when they upgraded and that, for this upgrade cycle at least, consumers should advocate for greater change by switching.

 Four occasions to pull the gloves off

-When might a brand openly look to name and shame others?
+When might a brand openly look to name and blame others?
+Here are some suggestions on when being a challenger makes real sense.

 - You want to reposition yourselves as a contender – brazen acts generate headlines, and headlines can give an old brand (or an unseen one) new relevance and influence in crowded markets.
 With this ad, Motorola have looked to step back out of the shadows and reassert their right to be taken seriously.
 It’s a great approach for brands that really have nothing to lose from taking on the mainstream – and, when done well, it can transform a brand that would have been dismissed into a consideration.